 The life of Conservative Party members is further enriched by other events such as the Sir Thomas More Lectures, in which a distinguished professor discusses a subject of interest over lunch each Friday; the Allan Bloom Forum, where eminent scholars reflect on philosophical and cultural questions central to the understanding of Western Civilization; High Table, where Party members, petitioners, and friends have the opportunity to dine together from Monday to Thursday; Chamberlain's Nights, where classic games like Risk, Diplomacy, and chess abound; and Mory's Toasting Sessions, where much tradition ensues.

 Graduates of the party are never forgotten.
 Indeed, not a season passes without special occasions to attend Party events.
-Undergraduate and alumni members reunite each November at the boisterous Yale-Harvard Debate, held on the eve of The Game, and the opulent Party Tailgate when The Game is played in New Haven.
+Undergraduate and alumni members of the Conservative Party and Harvard's John Adams Society reunite each November at the boisterous Yale-Harvard Debate, held on the eve of The Game, and at the opulent Party Tailgate when The Game is played in New Haven.
 The Party hosts an Alumni Debate each February in New Haven, and an Annual Banquet each Spring at the Yale Club of New York, where Party veterans reaching back to the Thirties reminisce about old times and new.
-Even in Yale’s quiet months, a Summer Debate rouses New Haven with seersucker, Madras and mint julips.
+Even in Yale’s quiet months, a Summer Debate rouses New Haven with seersucker, Madras and mint juleps.

 While Yale may change, members can trust that the Conservative Party remains steadfast, upholding the best of Her traditions.
 Principles forged during friendly banter at Mory’s Temple Bar, engaging repartee at High Table, and invigorating Debate Caucus speeches form a uniquely Yale experience, one that transcends centuries where graduates “may be instructed in the Arts and Sciences [and] through the blessing of Almighty God may be fitted for Publick employment both in Church and Civil State.” ―Yale Charter, 1701.